 Our range of modules enables you to develop a comparative understanding of different forms of imperial rule, and encourages a comparative approach to African, Asian, Irish, Middle Eastern and Pacific responses to the experience of colonisation.
 You'll be able to explore the transnational elements of cultural production and reception.

 You'll study one core module (20 credits) and three option modules (20 credits each) from a wide range of choices offered by the Department of English and Related Literature and other arts and humanities departments.
 Some modules will take an interdisciplinary view, others will focus on a particular discipline.
-You'll study a research skills training module (10 credits), and complete a research dissertation (90 credits).
+You'll study two postgraduate skills training modules (10 credits), and complete a research dissertation (80 credits).
 The total number of credits for the course is 180.

 The core modules introduces and explores theoretical debates in the field.
 Rather than take 'postcolonial' as an unproblematic term, Debating Global Literary Culture addresses the intellectual, aesthetic and material stakes involved in its deployment, and situates the term in relation to earlier anti-colonial and liberationist formulations.
 On the Postgraduate Life in Practice module, you'll learn valuable skills in research, writing, reflection, presentation, publishing and career development.